Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Experiments

-\textbf{Moment Localizer} ~\Cref{tab:ablation_localizer} reports the contributions of key components in moment localizer for the performance on SVMR and VCMR.
-Different from the video retriever, at the moment localizer, visual information assumes a more prominent role than textual information.
-This is attributed to the nature of the moment localization task, where accurately matching an action to a query necessitates a greater reliance on visual information.
-Both modal-specific gates and adversarial training are effective for moment localization, validating the effectiveness of our partial relevance enhancement strategies in moment localizer.
-As shown in~\Cref{fig:boundaries}, the localizer references key information from the two modalities when predicting the boundaries.
-The prediction of the start boundary depends mainly on the image, while the prediction of the end boundary depends on the subtitle since the subtitle "Need coffee" is related to “saying that she needs coffee” in the query.
-Moreover, Shared-Norm plays an important role for VCMR, as it enables the localizer to localize the target moment across multiple videos.
+\textbf{Moment Localizer} ~\Cref{tab:ablation_localizer} reports the contributions of key components in the moment localizer for the performance on SVMR and VCMR.
+Unlike the video retriever, the moment localizer places a greater emphasis on visual information than textual information due to the nature of the moment localization task, which requires accurate matching of an action to a query.
+Both Modality-specific gates and adversarial training contribute to the performance of moment localization, confirming the effectiveness of our partial relevance enhancement strategies.
+As illustrated in ~\Cref{fig:boundaries}, the localizer utilizes key information from both modalities when predicting the boundaries.
+The start boundary prediction primarily relies on the image, while the end boundary prediction depends on the subtitle, as the subtitle ‘Need coffee’ is related to ‘saying that she needs coffee’ in the query.
+Additionally, Shared-Norm plays a crucial role for VCMR by enabling the localizer to localize the target moment across multiple videos.